-The composition of jojoba oil is very similar to that of our skin’s sebum, which is why this ingredient is a fantastic emollient and moisturiser, and ideal for skin and hair conditioning.
+The composition of jojoba oil is very similar to that of our skin’s sebum, which is why this ingredient is a fantastic emollient and moisturiser and ideal for skin and hair conditioning.
 Jojoba oil helps repair the skin lipid barrier, reducing transepidermal water loss and controlling sebum production.
 Its structural similarity to our sebum allows jojoba to mimic the skin’s natural moisture balance without creating a greasy or occlusive film.
-It works for all skin and hair types, and is especially useful for dry or acne-prone skin.
+It works for all skin and hair types and is especially useful for dry or acne-prone skin.

 It also contains anti-inflammatory compounds that can help with various skin conditions and presents antimicrobial and antifungal activities.
 Its remarkable soothing properties make it an ideal ingredient for cosmetics aimed at sensitive, dry, or irritated skin.
 Jojoba’s gentle and non-irritating nature makes it suitable for even the most delicate skin types, providing relief and promoting a healthier skin barrier.

 Despite being an oil-based ingredient, jojoba wax has the unique ability to regulate sebum production and balance oily skin.
 When applied topically, it signals to the skin that it has already produced enough sebum, preventing overproduction and the associated issues of greasiness and clogged pores.
 This property makes jojoba wax an excellent choice for individuals with oily or acne-prone skin.
-Jojoba oil helps gently unclog pores and remove grime from the skin and scalp making it is an excellent addition to cleansing products.
+Jojoba oil helps gently unclog pores and remove grime from the skin and scalp, making it an excellent addition to cleansing products.

 Jojoba’s antioxidant properties – natural tocopherols (vitamin E) – help to neutralise harmful molecules that can contribute to visible signs of premature skin ageing, including fine lines, wrinkles, and loss of elasticity.
 Vitamin E is known for its ability to nourish and protect the skin, preventing moisture loss and promoting skin elasticity.